foxboxpdx/hourlybot-rs/README.md

     * Base dir for images
     * Posting frequency - 6 available presets!
 (Plus a post-once-then-exit option!)
     * Location of Mastodon config file
+    * Alt-text to add to post (Defaults to "an image posted by hourlybot-rs")
 * Maintains a statefile to keep image reposts to a minimum
     * Statefile resets after everything's gotten posted once
     * Stored in /tmp, might make that an option later